shane-eng/majaro_KDE_asus_X205TA/README.md

 1. Download a 64bit Manjaro distro: have not tested Ubuntu.

-2. Used gparted to format a usb to fat32 and labeled the media.
+2. Used gparted to format a usb to fat32 and label the media.
    Use UNetbootin to flash Manjaro for a writable boot-media.

 3. Get a i386-efi folder from a 32-bit arch linux distro.